Taronga Zoo: World's only leopard seals in a zoo in 21st century

 Sabine was the second leopard seal to come into Taronga's care, being found on Clontarf Beach in 2007, malnourished and on the brink of death with cookiecutter shark injuries.
 Sabine was nursed back to health by Taronga's keepers.
-The exact date of Sabine's death is unknown.
+The exact date of Sabine's death is unknown, though a 2011 article published by the zoo mentioned her as alive.

 Taronga's final leopard seal Casey was found in 2007 a week after Sabine was found.
 Casey was found washed ashore at Wattamolla, south of Sydney in poor health with a recent cookiecutter shark wound on his abdomen.
 Like the other two leopard seals, Casey was also unable to be released back to the Antarctic and was kept at Taronga as a permanent resident.
 Casey was nursed back to health; once the Great Southern Ocean exhibit opened in 2008 he and Sabine were moved there together, with Brooke dying months before it opened.
 Taronga Zoo hoped to encourage Casey and Sabine to mate, having the first leopard seal pup born in a zoo, but Casey was so young when he was found stranded that he never learnt his mating call.
 Taronga played the mating calls of mature male leopard seals for Casey in hopes that he would learn them, but Sabine died before he could learn them.
 In 2014 Casey's health and condition began to decline.
 Despite Taronga marine mammal and veterinary teams' efforts to help him Casey showed no signs of recovery.
 On 20 February 2014 the decision was made to euthanize him.

+Transport

+The Taronga Zoo ferry services are, for many tourists, the preferred mode of travel to the zoo, providing a 12-minute ride from the city to the zoo.
+Passengers disembarking at Taronga Zoo ferry wharf, located on Bradleys Head Road, can enter the zoo via its lower entrance or connect with local Keolis Downer Northern Beaches bus services to the top entrance.

+Taronga Zoo Sydney also works with various other Sydney Harbour transport operators, such as Captain Cook Cruises and Yellow Water Taxis.
+Both of these operators offer combined tickets/packages which include tickets covering transport fares and zoo entry.

+Waste management

+The zoo also focuses on minimising waste, diverting 84% of waste away from landfill and towards 20 different waste streams.
+One main focus is on single use plastics, encouraging reusable bags, water bottles, and coffee cups on site, and distributing biodegradable bags and food packaging.
+As part of the Seal talk and demonstration, the zoo encourages sustainable seafood choice through the MSC label.